wickedzfrost/fastfetch/README.md

 ## Fork changes

+* Add Dockerfile for deployment
-* Add build automation for the CI/CD of this project.
+* Modified ci.yml for the CI/CD of this project.